hulmanlab/wrictools/README.R.md

     end=NULL
 )
 ```

+#TODO: Explain created files, also add local file extraction without use of RedCap

 ## Preprocess multiple files on RedCap
 If you want to preprocess multiple files and access them on the RedCap Server using a csv-file containing the record IDs: